AlmatAkhmetali/AlmatAkhmetali.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher interested in N-body simulations, high-performance computing, and ML.
+I am a researcher interested in Core-Collapse Supernovae, Gravitational Waves, Star Clusters, Data analysis and Machine Learning.

-Currently, obtaining my PhD degree in Physics at Xi'an Jiaotong-Liverpool University.
-I hold a Master's degree from Nazarbayev University and a Bachelor's degree from K. Zhubanov Aktobe Regional State University (currently Herriot-Watt and Zhubanov University).
+Currently, obtaining my PhD degree in Physics at Nazarbayev University.
+I hold Master's and Bachelor's degree from Al-Farabi Kazakh National University in Physics and Astronomy.
 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->